By Alon Klayman, Threat Hunting Expert at Team Axon

 ATTACK FLOW SUMMARY:

-image30-1Diagram D: Full Incident Investigation - Summary
+full azure attack flow summary diagramDiagram D: Full Incident Investigation - Summary

-The attack flow we investigated was a relatively simple one, and demonstrated how the different main Azure log sources can be used together for investigation purposes.
+The attack flow we investigated was a relatively simple one and demonstrated how the different main Azure log sources can be used together for investigation purposes.

 In addition, we also demonstrated the power of correlating the native Azure logs with other log sources, such as Host-level artifacts, to get a more comprehensive understanding of the investigated attack.